Augmented Reality vs Virtual Reality: What Real Estate Developers Need to Know

 Virtual reality is a computer-generated simulation of a three-dimensional environment that users can interact with and explore.
 Unlike augmented reality, virtual reality creates an entirely simulated world, allowing the user to be fully immersed in the experience.
 More specifically, VR technology works by using sensors, cameras, and advanced computer graphics to create a realistic, immersive experience for the user.
 The user's movements and actions are tracked and translated into the virtual environment, allowing them to interact with digital objects and move around within the simulated space.
 This technology can be used for many things, but has become integral in the real estate market.

 For real estate developers, virtual reality can be used to create virtual “open houses” or “model homes” that prospects can explore without actually visiting the property.
-It’s also great for creating interactive experiences, such as virtual tours that allow prospects to explore the property in a more immersive way.
+It’s also great for creating interactive experiences, such as virtual tours that let prospects explore the property room by room.

 Interface worked with Hoffman Madison Waterfront to create VR tools to visualize 670 Maine at the Wharf in DC.
 These VR tools were used to create an immersive experience that could effectively market the commercial office spaces nestled among the mixed-use environment that was under-way at the District Wharf.